AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 To change the text of labels, combine the {api:anychart.charts.Waterfall#labels}labels(){api} and {api:anychart.core.ui.LabelsFactory#format}format(){api} methods with [tokens](../Common_Settings/Text_Formatters#string_tokens).

-In addition to tokens that work universally, you can use two tokens that work only with the Waterfall chart: *{%Diff}* and *{%Absolute}*.
+In addition to tokens that work universally, you can use two tokens that work only with the Waterfall chart: `{%diff}` and `{%absolute}`.
 The first one returns the difference between points and the second one returns the absolute value of a point.

-By default, labels show the difference, and in this sample the *{%Absolute}* token is used to show absolute values:
+By default, labels show the difference, and in this sample the `{%absolute}` token is used to show absolute values:

 ```
 // configure labels
-chart.labels().format("{%Absolute}");
+chart.labels().format("{%absolute}");
 ```

 {sample}BCT\_Waterfall\_Chart\_06{sample}